ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert emails/_index.md

 Advanced reload failure alerts, task scheduler, key-value store, file system access and much more.

 Options:
-  -V, --version                   output the version number -c, --configfile <file>         path to config file -l, --loglevel <level>          log level (choices: "error", "warn", "info", "verbose", "debug", "silly") --new-relic-api-key <key>       insert API key to use with New Relic --new-relic-account-id <id>     New Relic account ID --test-email-address <address>  send test email to this address.
+  -V, --version                        output the version number -c, --configfile <file>              path to config file -l, --loglevel <level>               log level (choices: "error", "warn", "info", "verbose", "debug", "silly") --new-relic-account-name  <name...>  New Relic account name.
+Used within Butler to differentiate between different target
+                                       New Relic accounts
+  --new-relic-api-key <key...>         insert API key to use with New Relic --new-relic-account-id <id...>       New Relic account ID --test-email-address <address>       send test email to this address.
 Used to verify email settings in the config file.
+  --test-email-from-address <address>  send test email from this address.
+Only relevant when SMTP server allows from address
+                                       to be set.
   -h, --help                           display help for command PS C:\tools\butler>
 ```